 Overview

-Transactions are used to enable money movement between two or more balances.
-These can be payments, transfers, settlements, internal treasury management, etc. All transactions in Blnk are recorded with the double entry principle, i.e., there is a source and a corresponding destination for each transaction entry.
+Transactions enable money movement between two or more balances.
+These can be payments, transfers, settlements, internal treasury management, etc. All transactions in Blnk are recorded with the double entry principle — every transaction has a source and a corresponding destination.
+Transactions happen between balances, and balances are created within ledgers.
+In this guide, you’ll learn about:

 1. Transaction properties